(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Anastomotic leak (in which the internal wound breaks open)

-How to prepare for your colectomy
+How to prepare for a colectomy

 • Stop smoking (since smoking slows healing and creates a higher risk of complications).

-What to expect the day of surgery
+What to expect the day of colon resection surgery

 The actual surgery differs depending on the surgical approach (either open or minimally invasive).